Extending the Thermodynamic Form Factor Bootstrap Program: Multiple particle-hole excitations, crossing symmetry, and reparameterization invariance: Crossing symmetry for TDFFs

 \section{Crossing symmetry for TDFFs}

 ~ Until now we have considered only form factors with excitations in the {\em in} state.
-We introduce now the following notation for form factors with excitations in both the in- and out- states.
+We introduce now the following notation for form factors with excitations in both the \emph{in}- and \emph{out}-states.
 For a state with 2 particle excitations in both \emph{in} and \emph{out} states, extending the notation of~\eqref{general_fv}, we write

 In the above we are considering particle excitations.
-In the TDFF, a hole in the in-state is described by a rapidity of the form $\alpha+i\pi$ while in the out-state the rapidity denoting a hole is of the form $\beta-i\pi$.
+In the TDFF, a hole in the \emph{in}-state is described by a rapidity of the form $\alpha+i\pi$ while in the \emph{out}-state the rapidity denoting a hole is of the form $\beta-i\pi$.
 We will see that this is consistent with the expression of the TDFFs in terms of finite volume form factors.

 Crossing symmetry is a relation between two form factors in which some excitations are moved between the {\em in} and {\em out} states.
 For the infinite volume vacuum form factors it takes the following form~\cite{SmirnovBOOK}